-3. PERIODIC INSPECTION TASKS

-If the aircraft is operated commercially (for hire) in the United States, it must also have an inspection every 100 flight hours.
-The 100-hour interval between inspections should never be exceeded by more than 10 hours, and then only if additional time is required to reach a place where the inspection can be satisfactorily accomplished.
-Additionally, the time the interval was exceeded must be included as flight hours in the next 100-hour interval.
-Inspection tolerances cannot be accumulated.
-Refer to Appendix A of this manual for the inspection forms.
+Section Revision: 3 Section Date: 04-18-25 3.
+PERIODIC INSPECTION TASKS If the aircraft is operated commercially (for hire) in the United States, it must also have a inspection every 100 flight hours.
+The 100-hour interval between inspections should never exceeded by more than 10 hours, and then only if additional time is required to reach a pathere the inspection can be satisfactorily accomplished.
+Additionally, the time the intervex exceeded must be included as flight hours in the next 100-hour interval.
+Inspection toler cannot be accumulated.
+Refer to Appendix A of this manual for the inspection forms. er be place al was VASHON AIRCRAFT RANGER R7 MAINTENANCE MANUAL - REV 3 5 3-5